Ned Head Walleye of Algoma

 Walleye 01

 Since I had brought my own boat on this trip, I was fortunate to utilize my Garmin sonar, mapping, and Side-Vu systems to help locate and pinpoint these unmarked offshore humps and reefs with new weed.
-We idled around for a while, zig-zagging off some rocky points looking for these prime locations, and came across an off-shore reef that was located in 20-plus feet of water, rising on one end to 10 feet with thick milfoil weed and a slow taper to the main lake basin.
+We idled around for a while, zig-zagging off some rocky points looking for these prime locations, and came across an offshore reef that was located in 20-plus feet of water, rising on one end to 10 feet with thick milfoil weed and a slow taper to the main lake basin.
 Prime walleye location if you ask me.

 Walleye 02

-We decided to skip the traditional ball head jig and live bait presentation, and instead utilize the combination of Ned Head (mushroom style jig head) and soft shad bait combination.
+We decided to skip the traditional ball head jig and live bait presentation, and instead utilize the combination of Ned Head (mushroom style jig head) and soft shad bait.
 In this case, it was the Strike King baby Z-too stretchy plastic bait that was infused with scent and looked like a young-of-the-year yellow perch when slowly jigged off bottom on the deep tapering weed beds.

 Fish

-It didn’t take long until we started to hook up with some great eating-sized walleyes in the 16-inch class.
-Then while exploring the deeper weed edges, we hit the pot of walleye gold in the 14- to 16-foot range, with a school of healthy post-spawn walleyes in the 18- to 22-inch class with multiple doubleheaders.
+It didn’t take long before we started to hook up with some great eating-sized walleyes in the 16-inch class.
+Then, while exploring the deeper weed edges, we hit the pot of walleye gold in the 14- to 16-foot range, with a school of healthy post-spawn walleyes in the 18- to 22-inch class with multiple doubleheaders.
 The lake we were fishing allowed one fish over the 18-inch class to be harvested, but we only kept a few fish in the 16- to 17-inch class for an amazing fish fry that same evening back at our cottage.

 Springtime walleye are a tradition shared by many anglers across North America who travel to locations such as Algoma Country, fishing the same rivers, streams, and lakes that at times can be very busy, but it doesn’t have to be that way.
-This year, take an opportunity to contact a local guide such as Adam and explore all that is available with a lot less boat traffic.
+This year, take an opportunity to contact a local guide, such as Adam and explore all that is available with a lot less boat traffic.

 Fish2